You have no items in your shopping cart.

 The respiratory system will receive and process the ingredients in the essential oils and deliver them to different areas in the body, including the sciatic area.
 When using aromatherapy, read the label on each bottle of essential oils and follow the instructions about the maximum drops or saturation allowed for each oil.

 This treatment approach is the go-to option for those who have sensitive skin and those who do not like putting oils on the surface of the skin.

 Here are the seven most effective essential oils for sciatica back pain:

-Eucalyptus essential oils are known to be useful for muscle pain and nerve pain.
+Eucalyptus essential oils that are 100% pure and natural, like one this from ArtNaturals, are known to be useful for muscle pain and nerve pain.
 It has a warming and soothing effect, as well as anti-inflammatory and analgesic properties.

 With all its capabilities mentioned above, eucalyptus is the perfect choice to target sciatica symptoms of nerve pain and leg spams.
 And even if you are not experiencing both symptoms at the same time, you can use eucalyptus essential oil to improve the circulation in your affected leg.
 How does eucalyptus essential oil improve circulation?
 Well, it promotes the flow of therapeutic cells in the area.

 Lavender is probably the most popular essential oil for pain relief.
 It has anti-microbial properties and anti-inflammatory effects.
 This oil is particularly recommended to those looking for pain relief such as headaches, muscle tensions, or spasms, as well as joint pains for arthritis.

 Not only it can reduce sciatic back pain, but can also aid in relaxation and avoid sciatica triggers such as stress.
 If you think that your sciatica flares up due to emotional anxiety, lavender might be the perfect option for you.